snoopy152803/protools/README.md

 ## Fonts

-The app loads Segoe UI directly from `C:\Windows\Fonts\segoeui.ttf` at startup for crisp, anti-aliased text (raylib's built-in default font is a small bitmap font that looks blocky at larger sizes).
-If that file can't be found — e.g. running on a non-Windows machine — it falls back to raylib's default font automatically.
+The app loads a system TTF at startup for crisp, anti-aliased text (raylib's built-in default font is a small bitmap font that looks blocky at larger sizes). `LoadUIFont()` in `main.cpp` tries a list of common font locations in order — Segoe UI / Arial on Windows, San Francisco / Arial on macOS, DejaVu Sans / Liberation Sans / Noto Sans on common Linux distros — and uses the first one it finds.
+If none of them exist on the machine it's running on, it falls back to raylib's built-in default font automatically, so the app still runs (just with blockier text).

-To use a different font, change the path passed to `LoadFontEx` near the top of `main.cpp`.
-To ship a font instead of relying on the OS having it, place a `.ttf` next to the `.exe` and point the path at that instead.
+To add another fallback location or reorder the search, edit the `candidates` list in `LoadUIFont()`.
+To ship a font instead of relying on the OS having one, place a `.ttf` next to the executable and add its relative path to the front of that list.

 ## Notes & known limitations